om4kud/DS4002CS2-Case-Study/README.md

 ## Table of Contents

 [Hook Document](#HookDocument) - This is the Hook Document.
 Read this file first!
+This can be found in the Data Science Case Study PDF.

 [Rubric](#Rubric) - This is the rubric.
 Read this in order to best understand what is expected of you.
+This can be found in the Data Science Case Study PDF.

 [SRC](#SRC)  - This section contains all the source code for our project, which includes the code for our EDA graphs and scripts for the [pretrained model](https://github.com/githubharald/SimpleHTR).
 The main files are main.py and model.py in the folder.
 The main.py file helps to run the model on an image to output what the handwritten text states and the model.py file contains the code for the model building.